ssandrews/Smoldyn/docs/developer/SmoldynCodeDoc.rst

-integrating Smoldyn into VCell, Nathan Addy wrote a rule-based modeling module called Libmoleculizer that almost worked, Lorenzo Dematte and Denis Gladkov independently parallelized Smoldyn to run on graphics processing units (GPUs), and Martin Robinson added adjacent-space hybrid simulation capabilities to Smoldyn.
+integrating Smoldyn into VCell, Nathan Addy wrote a rule-based modeling module called Libmoleculizer that almost worked, Lorenzo Dematte and Denis Gladkov independently parallelized Smoldyn to run on graphics processing units (GPUs), Martin Robinson added adjacent-space hybrid simulation capabilities to Smoldyn, and Dilawar Singh added Python bindings to Libsmoldyn.

 In order to maintain and enhance Smoldyn’s value for computational biologists, as opposed to letting it become a hodgepodge of mismatched